Jessicavazm/JessicaVaz_T3A1/README.md

 # Q8
 JavaScript is considered a *weakly typed language*, also called dynamically typed, which means it's more flexible when it comes to data type checks.
 Operations in JS can be performed without a strict data type check, in case of an expression being evaluated with two different types, JS will try to coerce both types into the same type in order to perform the evaluation.

 This process is called <b>Type coercion</b> in JavaScript.
 This is one of the main difference between JavaScript and Python programming languages.
-Python on the other hand is considered a *strong typed language*, this means Python won't allow operations to be performed on different data types without an implicit declaration before hand.
+Python on the other hand is considered a *strong typed language*, this means Python won't allow operations to be performed on different data types without an implicit declaration beforehand.
 If we tried to perform that operation in Python, we would end up with an error.

-There's two types of coercion in JS, the <b>implicit type</b> which JavaScrypt automatically converts the data type in order to make the expression work, and the <b>explicit type</b> when the user converts the type manually.
+There are two types of coercion in JS, the <b>implicit type</b> which JavaScript automatically converts the data type in order to make the expression work, and the <b>explicit type</b> when the user converts the type manually.
 Type coercion is applicable in all data types (primitive types or objects), when this process happens in objects, JS will try to convert the object into a primitive type using toString() or valueOf() methods.
-It's important to remember that if none of those methods are called, JS will convert to it's default method: String.
+It's important to remember that if none of those methods are called, JS will convert to its default method: String.

-Another important aspect about data type coercion is that JavaScript only has three different types of coercions:
+Another important aspect about data type coercion is that JavaScript only has three different types of coercion:
 - to string
 - to boolean
 - to number